-Even though I cycled through Rome to the Basilica di San Giovanni in Laterano (St. John Lateran Basilica) for the Vigil Service for Mother Teresa’s canonization Sept 2, 2016, I felt I a profound sense of being home, but I needed a memory refresh on the history of one of the most beautiful churches in Rome.
+When I cycled to the Basilica di San Giovanni in Laterano (St. John Lateran Basilica) for the Vigil Service for Mother Teresa’s canonization Sept 2, 2016, I felt I a profound sense of being home, but I needed a memory refresh on the history of one of the most beautiful churches in Rome.
 Far beyond it’s grandeur is its visual representation of the universal church, the mother church of Rome and the world.

 Here’s all you need: